Are Criminal Records Public in Tennessee?

-Parole records provide information on the early conditional release of an inmate from incarceration after they have served part of their prison sentence and, due consideration at a parole hearing by the Tennessee Board of Probation and Parole.
-The Parolee is released into the community under strict terms and conditions to ensure they refrain from further criminal activities, receive the necessary support to reintegrate them into the society and see to it that they pose no risk or threat to public safety.
-A parolee is subject to the supervision of a Parole officer who may enforce the Parolee’s conditions of Parole and issue the Parolee a warning or recommend the revocation of parole if the Parolee violates vital conditions of their parole such as committing another crime.
-Parole is usually granted for a specified period of time and the parolee may be discharged and issue a certificate of discharge by the Board once they have successfully completed their sentence and strictly abiding by the conditions of their parole.
+Parole records provide information on the early conditional release of an inmate from incarceration after they have served part of their prison sentence and due consideration at a parole hearing by the Tennessee Board of Parole.
+The Parolee is released into the community under strict terms and conditions to ensure they refrain from further criminal activities, receive the necessary support to reintegrate them into society, and see to it that they pose no risk or threat to public safety.
+A parolee is subject to the supervision of a Parole officer who may enforce the Parolee’s conditions of Parole and issue the Parolee a warning or recommend the revocation of parole if the Parolee violates vital conditions of their parole, such as committing another crime.
+Parole is usually granted for a specified period of time, and the parolee may be discharged and issued a certificate of discharge by the Board once they have successfully completed their sentence and strictly abiding by the conditions of their parole.
 Parole information remains part of the parolee’s public criminal records, even after they are discharged.

 Probation records contain information on the sentences pronounced by a court following the conviction of an offender for a criminal offense.
 It is a form of leniency granted by the court, often for first-time offenders or minor criminal offenses, permitting the offender to serve a specified term under the supervision of a probation officer and the Department of Corrections.
 The court may also order probation as part of a prison sentence such that the offender may serve part of their sentence in incarceration and the other within their community.

-Juvenile records may be expunged in Tennessee if the juvenile meets all the criteria for expungement provided by the la which includes
+Juvenile records may be expunged in Tennessee if the juvenile meets all the criteria for expungement provided by Tennessee Code § 37-1-153, which includes

 - Have never been convicted as a minor or adult of a sexual offense